 The PNP portion of the SR/PNP should be based on observations and stated preferences by the student or parent/guardian related to a student's testing needs that have been found to increase access during instruction and assessment.
-Observations based on a student's interaction with the online testing platform can be made through the practice tests.
 A student's testing needs should be reviewed at least annually, and revised as appropriate, to reflect current education-related needs or preferences.